msreis/ReDyMo/README.md

 $ cd script
 $ ./cell_output_aggregator.py *output_directory* > *aggregation_file_and_path*
 ```
+where *output_directory* is the output directory of the simulation and *aggregation_file_and_path* is both the path and name for the file containing the result of data aggregation.
 For example, to aggregate the aforementioned example, one could just type:
 ```
 $ cd script
 $ ./cell_output_aggregator.py ../output/False_10_150 > ../output/aggregated.txt
 ```

-where *output_10_150* is the output of the simulation and *aggregation_file_and_path* is both the path and name for the file containing the result of data aggregation.
+### Bug report and contact

+If you have any bug report and/or want to contact for other subjects (e.g., to collaborate in this project), please do not hesitate to contact us!

+Please, address your message to:

+msreis at butantan dot gov dot br.

    [SQLiteStudio]: <https://sqlitestudio.pl/index.rvt>